Umatilla language: Vowels

 Vowels of different quality never appear in clusters.
-Allowed diphthongs are the following: /ay aay aw aaw iw iiw uy uuy/.
+Allowed diphthongs are the following: /aj aːj aw aːw iw iːw uj uːj/.

 Consonants

 Consonant clusters are common and show few restrictions.
 All words begin with a consonant, even though according to orthographic conventions, an initial glottal stop before a vowel is not written and initial unstressed /ʼɨ/ is not written before /m n l/ plus a consonant.
 Initial clusters of up to three consonants are allowed (pccák 'pepper'), medials of up to five consonants and finals of up to four consonants (látx̣tx̣ 'ashes').
 Clusters of identical consonants also occur: qqápni 'silly', ččù 'quiet'.

 The laryngeals /h ʼ/ usually occur in initial position and sometimes in intervocalic position.

 Syllable structure

 As yet, no detailed description of syllable structure in Umatilla Sahaptin has been written.

 Stress

 Primary stress is distinctive and is indicated by an acute accent.
 It occurs on one syllable of a word.
-Stress contrast can be seen in the following examples: ámapa 'husband' (objective case) and amápa 'island' (locative case); páqʼinušana 'he saw him' and paqʼínušana 'they saw (him)'.
+Stress contrast can be seen in the following examples:

 Nondistinctive secondary and lesser stresses occur phonetically and are conditioned by phonetic and syntactic environments.